We offer a range of support through our activities, asylum support worker and befriending service. Our office is open Tues, Wed and Thurs 10am – 4pm

 We also organise a Coffee and Chat every other month with a group of women.

-Pat Samba Fitness runs football sessions on Fridays 6pm to 8pm.
+Pat Samba Fitness runs football sessions in the week.
 The sessions are open to everyone.
 Asylum seekers and refugees don’t have to pay to play.
-The sessions will not be running for the next few weeks.
-Starting again mid April.
-Pat is running mid week morning sessions for more info just ask
+For more info just ask

 A befriending project of Nottingham Rainbow Project